islomar/parrotter/README.md

 * The way it is decided which action to execute.
 I don't like much that "**CommandGenerator**".
 * The **FollowUser** action.
 The User is updated because it's a reference, but neither a Service nor Repository is called.
 * Having a "**utils**" package.
 Shame on me, but I didn't find a better name.
+* About end to end tests, I'm not testing the REAL application launcher.
+In other words: the app might stop working while having all the tests green.
+  * I tried several approaches and I succeeded on sending text to the System.in from the test, but I would have had to mock the Clock...
 * Some other things that I'm not even aware of :-)

 ## What I have doubts about